Value Stream Mapping: The Search for Adding Value and Eliminating Waste

 Value stream mapping is a technique — developed from Lean manufacturing — that organizations use to create a visual guide of all the components necessary to deliver a product or service, with the goal of analyzing and optimizing the entire process.

-The process of creating a value stream map takes all the people, processes, information and inventory needed, and displays them in a flowchart format.
+The process of creating a value stream map takes all the necessary people, processes, information and inventory, and displays them in a flowchart format.
 By visualizing all elements that go into creating a product or service, organizations can apply lean principles to reduce waste in specific areas of their processes.

 In this article, we’ll discuss what value stream mapping is and provide guidance for how to develop an effective value stream map.